- Questions? (+31)20 2101 561

 - Order before 16.00, same day shipping

 Let’s talk lock picking do’s, don’t’s and gear!
-Find picking tools, kits and tubulars at your go to lock pick web shop.
+Find picking tools, kits, sets, guns, and many more tools at our lock pick web shop.

 How to go about lock picking?

-To go about lock picking means, in short, to get yourself the right tools and a lock to practice with.
-And this is where our web shop comes in.
+As any hardware hobby/sport, to start you'll need the right tools to practice your skills with.
+And this is exactly where our shop comes into play.

 Lock pick sets and professional advice

-At Lockpickingstore.com we like to provide rookies and veterans alike with the right tools for the game.
-We say: 'It doesn't matter how many tools you have as long as they're the right ones.'
-So we basically help people out by providing them with a decent pick set or a new lock type to challenge.
-Most of what you see-- pick guns, kits, bump keys-- has been assembled over time and we've spent hours personally selecting products and brands to be part of our fine assortment.
-You see, we'd like to cater to all lock pickers out there and that means having a lot of everything.
+At Lockpickingstore.com, we like to provide beginners and experienced pickers alike with the right tools for the game.
+We always say:"It doesn't matter how many tools you have for the job, as long as you have the right ones".
+So we basically help people out by providing them with a decent pick set, or more specialized tools, or a new lock type to challenge.
+Most of what you see of our inventory of pick guns, sets, tubular picks, cross picks, car decoders, and other tools have been personally been selected by us to give you the best tools.
+We like to cater to all lock pickers out there, and that means having a lot of everything.

-For starters, if you're looking for a decent lock pick set to get you going we've got both the top brands (Southord, Brockhage, Eagle) and the budget ones (KLOM, DINO and the like).
-This means you can either start off with a small, more pricy set or order a cheap lock pick set from a Chinese brand such as KLOM, because it has a lot of picks and whenever one breaks there's always spares.
-Based on our personal experience and what other people've been telling us we know there's demand for both.
-So we deliver.
+For newbies, if you're looking for a decent lockpick set to get you going, we've got both the top brands (like Southord, Brockhage, DINO), as the competing budget brands (like KLOM and Goso).
+This means you could either start off with a small, pricier set, or order a cheap lock pick set from a brand such as Goso, because it has a lot of picks for less.
+If you're good in losing small hardware, this might be a better option for you...
+Based on our personal experience, there's a demand for both kinds.
+And so we deliver.

-Then there are Lock pick guns.
-Or: impact picking tools.
-The lock picks we use to rapidly get past some of those cylinders out there.
-Guns, of course are cool.
-And we recommend both those new to lock picking as well as the callused-hand pickers out there to try out a pick gun at least once.
-Using these is a challenge you shouldn't miss out on.
+And then we have lock pick guns.
+Also known as impact picking tools.
+These tools are used to rapidly get some of those cylinder locks out there.
+And off course: doesn't matter how you spin it (get it?), guns are cool.
+We recommend to both beginners as the callused-hand pickers out there to try out a pick gun at least once.
+Using these is a challenge you really shouldn't miss out on.
 Secondly, it will increase your knowledge and understanding of how locks work.
-And how lock designs have long since been altered to keep pick guns out.
-So you'll run into some limitations when testing these on the latest editions of locks.
-On the other hand, just take a look!
+Designs of newer locks have long since been altered to try to keep lockpick guns out.
+But off course, the pick guns also have evolved to keep up.
+In short, our advice is to take a look.
 There's manual guns, semi-automatic ones and even fully automatic models by Martin Pink and HPC that will snap open many a lock.